BenskiBoy/InferenceEngine/InferenceEngine/Readme.txt

 	 + BC Methods
 	 + Research Component: General Inference Engine for TT Method.
 Added operators: OR (\/), Not (~) and Bidirectional (<=>).
 	 + 3 Input operators work (i.e. A & B & C)
+	 + The user can run the program with an optional 3rd argument.
+When this 3rd argument is DEBUG, and inferent method is TT, the truth table will be printed to console.

 	 Known Bugs
 	 - FC and BC methods don't work with extended operators (OR, NOT, Bidirectional Implication)